 Tasty Pins for SEO and Pinterest***

 One of my new favorite resources is Tasty Pins from the creators of WP Tasty and Food Blogger Pro.
-You don’t have to be a food blogger to reap the benefits of using this WordPress plug~in to increase your Pins’ SEO and user experience.
+You don’t have to be a food blogger to reap the benefits of using this WordPress plug-in to increase your Pins’ SEO and user experience.

 When you have a designated place to enter a Pin description, your Pins are more likely to attract repins, saves and clicks over to your blog.
-Think how many Pinnable images you create, how many blog posts you write and it’s easy to understand that, at $29, this tool should be working for you.
+Think how many Pinnable images you create, how many blog posts you write and it’s easy to understand that, at $29/year, this tool should be working for you.

 I love that Tasty Pins, just like Tailwind, keeps up with new changes to Pinterest and helps me not fall behind.
-Tasty Pins has now added a place to add Pinterest Titles which will be a new requirement soon.

 Every business needs a calling card and business cards for bloggers are no exception.
 For 4 years, I’ve used Moo as my business card supplier and I couldn’t be happier with the quality of their cards and the ease of design.
 If you are looking for a source for your business cards, I urge you to try Moo.

-I hope that my list of favorite resources for bloggers will help you in your blogging journey.
+I hope that my small list of favorite resources for bloggers will help you in your blogging journey.